-Each of these socioeconomic indicators are predictive of behaviors that lead to poor health outcomes related to Cardiovascular Disease, Lung Disease, Mental Health, Oral Health, Diabetes and Cancer.
+Each of these socioeconomic indicators are predictive of behaviors that lead to worse health outcomes related to Cardiovascular Disease, Lung Disease, Mental Health, Oral Health, Diabetes, and Cancer.
 Income and employment status are more directly tied to a person's mental health.
-Therefore, addressing populations that live near or below poverty, have low education levels, and/or are unemployed, will impact their health related to all Assessed Health Issues (AHI).
+Therefore, addressing populations that live near or below poverty, have low education levels, and/or are unemployed, will impact their health related to all AHI.